LuisJG8/LuisJG8/README.md

 - Active contributor and user of Metaflow; enjoy improving ML workflows and reproducibility.

-## Professional snapshot
-- Experience as a Backend Software Engineer and Data Engineer (industry and internship experience), working with large-scale data ingestion, transformation, and model-ready datasets.
-- Comfortable designing and operating solutions on cloud platforms and modern data warehouses.

 ## Interests
 - Building robust data platforms for model-driven products
 - Contributing to Metaflow and open-source tooling for reproducible Machine Learning systems